 Hi guys!
-It’s been a while since my last update about Rogaine and I wanted to fill you all in on what’s been going on and how my results are.
+It’s been a while since my last update about Rogaine and I wanted to fill you all in on what’s been going on and how my results have been going so far.

 First, I have to be honest.
-After partnering with Rogaine and committing to taking out my extensions, I got really serious about what hair loss is, what can be done to prevent it and what can be done to treat it.
+After partnering with Rogaine and committing to taking out my extensions, I got really serious about what hair loss is, what can be done to get ahead of it and what can be done to treat it.

 Thanks to social media, I was introduced to a doctor here in Dallas that specializes in hair loss.
 I decided to go in and get a consultation and talk to him more about it since my curiosity was piqued.